What is the FSA ID? The Top 5 FAFSA Terms You Need to Know

 5. Financial aid

-Anything from grants to scholarships to student loans is financial aid.
-When you fill out the FAFSA, you are asking about your financial aid eligibility.
+A lot falls under the financial aid umbrella, including grants, scholarships, student loans, and work-study.
+The FAFSA covers all federal aid as well as some state-based and college-based aid.
+When you fill out the FAFSA, you're asking about your financial aid eligibility.
 But you only accept what you want.
-For instance, you can reject all or part of the student loans you are offered.
+For instance, you can reject all or some of the student loans you're offered.
 The biggest mistake you can make is not filling out the form, especially when part of the award could be money that doesn’t have to be repaid.